 Most of us find we are on or the other, I am definitely a “giver”, I put everyone else’s needs before my own.
-It is a generous and good thing to do except when it’s at the cost of ones “self”.
+This is a generous and good thing to do except when it’s at the cost of one’s “self”.
 People who give all the time are often drained and unfortunately taken advantage of by “takers”.

 “Takers” are not bad, they just have a more narrowed view the world and surroundings, looking for opportunities to beat out others or do something for themselves over helping others.
 I am not saying that “takers” do not help others per say, I am just stating that “takers” tend to be a little more “me” focused that “us” focused.

 “ME” or “US”